There are plenty of VPNs for Android out there but choosing the best Android VPN is harder than you might think.

 Most VPN apps don't allow you to sign up directly in the app itself although some like NordVPN and VyprVPN do.

-You'll then be able to open the app and login with the username and password you created when signing up.
+You can quickly open the app and login with the username and password you created when signing up.

 Can I use an Android VPN on mobile data or Wi-Fi?

-You can do this by merely opening the VPN app and checking the connection status, then opening a regular web browser and testing you can access any website.
+You can do this by opening the VPN app and checking the connection status, then opening a regular web browser and testing you can access any website.